macrepository/vagrant-php-scratch/README.md

 ## Vagrant Environment

-A basic environment setup for laravel version 11.
+A basic environment setup for php from scratch projects.

 ## **Box Information**